TAPS Working Group

 Transport Services Application Programming Interface (API) is based

 on an asynchronous, event-driven interaction pattern.
-This API uses
+This API uses messages

-messages for representing data transfer to applications, applications and describes
+Messages for representing data transfer to applications, applications and describes

 how a Transport Services Implementation can use multiple IP